naveenasimi-dataanalyst/retail-sales-analysis/README.md.txt

 # Retail Sales Performance Analysis

 ## Project Overview
-Analyzed 9,994 retail orders to identify revenue drivers, regional performance, and the impact of discounting on profitability.
+Analyzed 9,994 retail orders from a US superstore to identify revenue drivers, regional performance gaps.

+## Business Questions Answered
+- Which product category generates the most revenue.
+- Which region performs best and worst?
+- What is the monthly revenue trend across 4 years?
+-
+- Which sub-categories are being sold at a loss?

 ## Tools Used
-- Excel (data cleaning, charts)
+- Excel — data cleaning, analysis, and chart visualization
-- MySQL (data storage and SQL analysis)
+- MySQL Workbench — database creation, data import, SQL analysis

 ## Key Findings
-- Technology category generates the highest revenue ($X)
+1. Technology is the highest revenue category at $836,154
-- High discounts (>40%) lead to negative profit in 87% of cases
-- West region outperforms all other regions in total revenue
+2. West region leads in revenue at $725,457
-- Q4 shows 35% higher revenue compared to Q1
+3. Central region has the lowest profit despite decent revenue
+4. Orders with discounts above 40% consistently generate NEGATIVE profit
+5. Tables sub-category has high revenue but NEGATIVE profit margin (-8.5%)
+6. Revenue shows a clear upward trend from 2014 to 2017 with Q4 spikes

-## Files in this Repository
+## Files in This Repository
-- `superstore_clean.csv` - cleaned dataset
+- `superstore_clean.csv` - cleaned dataset (9,994 rows)
-- `queries_project1.sql` - all SQL queries
+- `queries_project1.sql` - all 6 SQL queries with comments
-- `Project1_Analysis.xlsx` - Excel analysis with charts
+- `Project1_Analysis.xlsx` - Excel workbook with 6 analysis sheets and charts

+## Dataset Source
+Kaggle - Sample Superstore Dataset